 I do think the motor justifies a nicer drivetrain and I also think the display could be more visually appealing, but I’m overall incredibly impressed with the Berlin.
 It’s an e-bike that punches above its weight class; that I think can reasonably compete with mid-drive equipped e-bikes that are much more expensive.

-If you like the MOD Berlin it can be bought online on the MOD website and shipped to your door or delivered (fully built) by a bike courier service like Velofix.
+If you like the MOD Berlin it can be bought online on the MOD website from the button above and shipped to your door or delivered (fully built) by a bike courier service like Velofix.

 ‘Happy Riding, make sure to let us know if you have any questions down in our comments section or if you think we left anything out in this review of the MOD Berlin review.